bazelbuild/bazel/site/en/external/migration.md

 Bzlmod and WORKSPACE can work side by side, which allows migrating dependencies from the WORKSPACE file to Bzlmod to be a gradual process.

+Note: In practice, loading "*_deps" macros in WORKSPACE often causes confusions with Bzlmod dependencies, therefore we recommend starting with a WORKSPACE.bzlmod file and avoid loading transitive dependencies with macros.

 #### WORKSPACE.bzlmod {:#workspace.bzlmod}

 During the migration, Bazel users may need to switch between builds with and